fh233/fh233.github.io/_pages/about.md

 <b> 4.
 Learning-Based Motion Pattern Recogniztion and Control </b><br />

-Using a recurrent neural network (RNN) with long short-term memory (LSTM) cells. to idenfity the human/animal gait and predict the poses in the real time with only IMU (Inertial Measurement Unit) measurement avaiable.
+Using a recurrent neural network (RNN) with long short-term memory (LSTM) cells to idenfity human/animal gait and predict the poses in the real time with only IMU (Inertial Measurement Unit) measurement avaiable.